What you'll find on this page

 - Is there a network of families of cochlear implant recipients I can connect with?

-What usually happens at switch-on?
+What usually happens on activation day

 Your child's hearing health professional will explain how the sound processor works and how to care for it.

-Your child's hearing health professional will then switch-on the implant.
+Your child's hearing health professional will then switch on the implant.

 Don't worry if your child can't hear clearly straight away.
 It can take some time for their brain to understand the signals it receives from the sound processor.
+Speak to your child's hearing health professional about their progress.

-Over the next several months, your child will have a series of appointments with your hearing health professional to fine tune the sound processor's programmes.
+Over the next several months, your child will probably have a series of appointments with your hearing health professional to fine tune the sound processor's programmes.
 This is to make sure your child's hearing performance is at its best.

 Patience and persistence pays off